 It's important to prepare for MRCPI exams and not to underestimate how long it takes to get ready to sit your first exam.
 Having an understanding of how each exam is formatted and how questions are constructed will help you prepare and develop good answering strategies.

 When you're preparing your study plan, make sure to refer to the curriculum for Basic Specialist Training in Obstetrics and Gynaecology, as the MRCPI in Obstetrics and Gynaecology is based on this curriculum.
 It serves as a 'blueprint' for the exam.

 You should also read the regulations document for this exam.

-IMPORTANT: Places in the Obstetrics and Gynaecology Part II Written examination are now limited, therefore you may not get a place in this exam when you first apply.
-You will not be asked to pay the exam fee upon first application, if you are succesful in your application you will receive an email after closing date for applications with a link for payment and confirmation of your place in the exam.
+IMPORTANT: Places in this examination are now limited, therefore you may not get a place in this exam when you first apply.
+You will not be asked to pay the exam fee upon first application, if you are succesful, you will receive an email after closing date for applications with a link for payment and confirmation of your place in the exam.